 What do you think?
 Have you ever had money that felt "tainted" to you?
 What did you do with it?

-Part 2 of What to Do With Lawsuit Money involves a mental health lawsuit I was part of in the early 2000s against the health care company Blue Cross Blue Shield.
+If you are interested in another lawsuit story (a mental health lawsuit I was part of in the early 2000s against a health care company) check out the next post.
 Once again, a lawyer contacted us first.